Government could scrap some NHS reforms

 The changes included abolishing primary care trusts and replacing them with new local clinical commissioning groups.

-Health campaigners and the doctors' union, the BMA, say the re-organisation was damaging and expensive.
+Health campaigners and the doctors' union, the BMA, say the reorganisation was damaging and expensive.

 Theresa May has promised a new funding plan for the NHS in England.